On this page

 More than just sustainable packaging

-GWP also undertakes many other environmental initiatives and practices.
-As a result, it ensures that whatever packaging you choose is manufactured efficiently, minimises material usage, does not create excessive waste or recycling requirements and – most importantly – is fit for purpose and cost-effective.
+We also undertake many other environmental initiatives and practices.
+As a result, we ensure that whatever packaging you choose is manufactured efficiently, minimises material usage, does not create excessive waste or recycling requirements, and—most importantly—is fit for purpose and cost-effective.

 If you would like advice or guidance on switching to reusable packaging, and if this is the best option for your business, please speak with one of our experts today.